cbrassil2/GbyD/README.md

 This R Markdown file is a user-friendly way to convert a data file of individual student grades and demographics into a guided report designed to enable instructors to self-refelect on how course letter grades differ by demographics.
 View an example report using synthetic data at https://cbrassil2.github.io/GbyD/Grades_by_Demographics

 The report includes some introductory framing for instructors to consider.
-Then student success data, such as DFW rates is displayed by each demographic summed across semesters, by combinations of demographics, and across time.
-Integrated into each section are guiding questions for self-reflection and for use by groups of instructors in teams or learning communities.
-Finally, resources are provided for changing classes including links to books, articles, online repositories, and free online courses.
+DFW rates are displayed by each demographic summed across semesters, by combinations of demographics, and across time.
+Integrated into each section are guiding questions for self-reflection.
+Finally, resources are provided for change including links to books, articles, online repositories, and free online courses.

 **Quick Start**